Statements, press releases as well as up-to-date text and graphics on the Mobility Data Space.

 The project launched under the German name “Datenraum Mobilität” but this was changed to Mobility Data Space to boost awareness throughout Europe.
 A declared goal of the project is a network of actors from all over Europe.
 To achieve this, the name has to be easily understood so that all actors can identify with the project in the same way.
 This is more likely with an English name than with a German one.

 Simply contact us via our contact form or send an e-mail to firstname.lastname@example.org.
-We will send you a participant contract.
-After confirmation of the participant contract, you will be registered as a participant and receive access to the data offerings of the Mobility Data Space as well as access to the corresponding contact persons The final step is to offer your data in the Mobility Data Space and access the existing data offerings by implementing a standard connector or an individual connector and subsequent certification.
+We will send you a member contract.
+After confirmation of the member contract, you will be registered as a member and receive access to the data offerings of the Mobility Data Space as well as access to the corresponding contact persons The final step is to offer your data in the Mobility Data Space and access the existing data offerings by implementing a standard connector or an individual connector and subsequent certification.
 A detailed description of how to connect to the data space can be found under „Path to the MDS“.